 There are others, but I’m too tired to go find them.
 Give the blog a read before you get reactionary and defensive.
 You’ll find that there’s some real thought, substance and rationality behind what I have to say.

-46thandbliss asked: I'm like 1/16th Navajo.
+46thandbliss said: I'm like 1/16th Navajo.
 And I don't mind telling people either.

 That’s really not the point.
 I don’t mind disclosing in general, in person, when asked in a respectful manner— but the question was rudely phrased, and intrusive.
 I have stated many times that I prefer to not disclose my tribal affiliations for myriad necessary reasons.